 Read the poem carefully and think about it.
-Write an initial response (1 paragraph).
+Write an initial response (one paragraph).
 Tell what you think it means based upon your cursory reading.

 List words from the poem that need closer examination.
 Oftentimes poems play with the multiple denotative and connotative meanings a word can have.
 Therefore, look up words you think you already know.
 Provide a thorough definition for each word, using a college edition dictionary that gives a complete rendering of each word's meaning.